rosmo-robot/smartcar_shield/README.md

 * [Wiki](https://github.com/platisd/smartcar_shield/wiki)
 * [Turning software engineers into Makers](https://platis.solutions/blog/2016/06/17/turning-software-engineers-into-makers/)

-#### Compute modules
+#### Single Board Computers (SBC)

-We intend to develop some scripts for setting up robotics software on commonly used compute modules which can be added to the basic microcontroller based platform
+We intend to develop some scripts for setting up robotics software on commonly used Single Board Computers which can be added to the basic microcontroller based platform.

 The supported hardware may include;